GridFWD 2019 Culture of Innovation

 Michael Pesin, Deputy Asst.
 Secretary for Advanced Grid Research and Development, US Department of Energy

-5:00PM - Implementing Change Within an Organization - Centralized and Decentralized Approaches
+5:10PM - Deep Dive: Implementing Change Within an Organization

 As organizations evolve to face new challenges, integrate new levels of advanced technology, and wrestle with expanding data sets, one key question emerges: how to make innovation work throughout an organization and its operations?
 Does one centralized team, composed of representatives from various departments, spearhead changes for the rest of the group?
 Or should innovation and expertise be spread out and embedded across an organization?
 This session explores how to spur innovation, best practices, and collaboration by calling on examples from across industries.
-We’ll hear about the pros and cons of vertical vs. horizontal organizational structures, lessons learned from ground-breaking start-ups that later had to evolve into larger-scale operations, and strategies for generating ideas and problem-solving.
+We’ll hear about the pros and cons of vertical vs. horizontal organizational structures and strategies for generating ideas and problem-solving.

 sessions on october 9